Original Modifications

 Engine

-Optional modifications were ported and polished cylinder heads, a 'fast road' camshaft and Lumenition contactless ignition.
+Optional modifications were ported and polished cylinder heads, a 'fast road' camshaft and Lumenition electronic ignition.

-(In Mk III [1990] specification, a capacity of 3.9 or 4.2 litres was available, together with a standard-fit Costello injection plenum, a K&N air filter, an enlarged throttle body for the larger engine, and a re-mapped ECU).
+(In Mk III [1990] specification, a capacity of 3.9 or 4.2 litres was available, together with a standard-fit Costello injection plenum, a K&N air filter, an enlarged throttle body for the larger engine, and a specially mapped Emerald ECU.

 Sump